iustin/corydalis/docs/manual.md

   browser allows it;
 - `r` (key): go to a random image in the whole library;
 - `u` (key): go back to the folder view;
+- `p` (key): if the current image has a movie associated, open it in another browser window (which will be prevented by default in current browsers), in order to have a fully native view without the Corydalis controls;
 - `home`/`end` (key): go to the first, respectively last, image in the current folder;